 Table of Contents

-The Lobster Elite Liberty weighs just 36 pounds, making it one of the lightest ball machines on the market.
-The light weight makes it portable and easy to maneuver around the court without hurting your back.
+The Lobster Elite Liberty tennis ball machine weighs just 36 pounds, making it one of the lightest ball machines on the market.
+The light weight makes it portable and easy to manoeuvre around the court without hurting your back.
 It should also be easy enough to lift in and out of your trunk.

-With a large ball hopper on top of the machine, the Elite Liberty can hold up to 150 balls.
+With a large ball hopper on top, the Lobster Elite Liberty tennis ball machine has a ball capacity up to 150 balls.
 This allows you to train for a decent amount of time before needing to refill.
 Many of the Liberty’s settings can be adjusted, including the ball speed and feed rate.

-The launcher is battery powered with a backup time of up to 4 hours; while this is lower than some portable tennis ball machines, it’s still long enough to enjoy a full practice session or two without recharging the battery.
+This tennis ball machine is battery-powered with a backup time of up to 4 hours; while this is lower than some portable tennis ball machines, it’s still long enough to enjoy a full practice session or two without recharging the battery.

-The Lobster Elite Liberty has some pros and some cons.
+The Lobster Elite Liberty tennis ball machine has some pros and some cons.
 Here are some of our favorite features:

 The Lobster Elite Liberty boasts random oscillation.
 Enabled with a push of the button, the machine can be set to feed the balls randomly from side to side.
 This allows the ball to feed smoothly into both corners of the court to provide a challenging play session.

 While you cannot control have far left or right the ball should go, the random oscillation gets you moving around the court just like you would in a real game.
 If you want to adjust how far left and right the ball lands, you can do this by bringing the launcher closer to the net.

 Weighing just 36 pounds, the Elite Liberty is one of the lightest tennis ball machines on the market.
 The lightweight makes the machine portable and easy to move around the court.